 A native Houstonian, Amanda moved to Brownsville in 2015 to work for UTHealth and has embraced the beauty and intricacies of the Rio Grande Valley.
 In addition to her professional duties, Amanda is a certified yoga instructor.
 She is dedicated to helping communities thrive in a united effort focused on the health and wellness of each individual that builds a community.

-Jessica is a Research Assistant whose educational background centers in exercise, nutrition, and health administration.
+Jessica is a Program Coordinator whose educational background centers in exercise, nutrition, and health administration.
 Her life-long commitment to helping minority groups and in-risk populations served as an inspiration to professionally develop in Public Health with Community-Wide Campaign at UT Health School of Public Health, Brownsville Regional Campus.

 During her free time she enjoys doing activities with her family, learning and creating healthy recipes, as well as traveling.

-Rebecca is a graduate student at UTHealth School of Public Health – Brownsville Regional Campus.
+Rebecca is a graduate student at UTHealth Houston School of Public Health in Brownsville.
 She is majoring in Health Promotion and Behavioral Sciences with a Maternal and Child Health certificate.
 She graduated from UTRGV in December of 2018 with a Bachelor’s degree in Biology.